Give Parents a Break (GPAB)

-The program is open to parents who feel stress due to…
+The program is open to those where a parent is feeling stress due to…

 - The military member being deployed, on an extended TDY or on a remote tour of duty

-- A family crisis or emergency such as the serious illness of family member, death in the family, extended illness of family members, birth of a new baby, etc.
+- A family crises or emergency such as serious illness of family member, death in the family, extended illness of family members, birth of a new baby, etc.

 - Unique circumstances or hardships (Note: Being a single parent is not in itself a reason for this program)